 We have installed a combination safe to keep your valuables.

 The kitchen also enjoys wonderful views of the River Thurne and The Broads which is part of the family of National Parks of Britain / Nature Reserve it enables you to enjoy your self catering holiday cottage.
-It has a range of modern cupboards and electric ceramic hob, fan oven, grill, fridge with freezer compartment, microwave, sink, cupboards, hot water heater, cutlery, crockery, kitchen utensils, iron, ironing board, etc. x2 USB Charger sockets are in the kitchen.
+It has a range of modern cupboards and electric ceramic hob, fan oven, grill, fridge, freezer, combination microwave/oven/grill, sink, cupboards, hot water heater, cutlery, crockery, kitchen utensils, iron, ironing board, etc. x2 USB Charger sockets are in the kitchen.
 All the cutlery and crockery are matching sets, our visitors tell us that the kitchen is as well equipped as their own homes.

 The main bedroom also has views of the River Thurne and The Broads which is part of the family of National Parks of Britain / Nature Reserve.
-It has a King Size bed, oak wardrobe, large oak dressing table, oak chest of drawers, electric heater, two radio alarm clock, hair dryer, rocking chair, two mirrors, two oak bedside cabinets and bedside lights.
+It has a new Hypnos King Size bed, oak wardrobe, large oak dressing table, oak chest of drawers, electric heater, two radio alarm clocks, hair dryer, rocking chair, two mirrors, two oak bedside cabinets and bedside lights.

 Shower / Toilet

-The shower / toilet room has a double sized shower cubicle with electric shower 10.5Kwh, flush toilet, sink H&C water, electric fan heater, electric towel rail, large mirror, shaver point, xpelair fan.
+The shower / toilet room has a double sized shower cubicle with a pump assisted electric shower 10.5Kwh, flush toilet, sink H&C water, electric fan heater, electric towel rail, large mirror, shaver point, xpelair fan.
+Sink with vanity unit.
+In 2023 a water booster pump was installed to improve the shower water pressure.
+More images are available on the photographs page.

-There is a small garden on the riverbank of the River Thurne which is 60` wide with space for 3/4 fishermen, with lawn and trees, we enjoy uninterrupted panoramic views and the sun from late morning to sunset!
+There is a small garden on the riverbank of the River Thurne which is 60′ wide with space for 3/4 fishermen, with lawn and trees, we enjoy uninterrupted panoramic views and the sun from late morning to sunset!
 The whole family can enjoy their holiday in this peaceful location.
-Most of the garden has non slip decking made from recycled plastic bottles so it doesn`t splinter, the gaps between each board are 4mm.
-We have left the other side of the boat dyke as lawn.
+Most of the garden has non slip decking made from recycled plastic bottles so it doesn’t splinter, the gaps between each board are 4mm.
+We have left the other side of the boat dyke as lawn with paved fishing area.
 The garden is fenced in on three sides, not on the water frontage.

-We have a large four wheeled trolley to take your luggage, fishing tackle to / from your car.
+We have a large garden centre type trolley to take your luggage, fishing tackle to / from your car.

 There is a large picnic table and two bench seats.